 VII.Does the district have significant fiscal problems that must be addressed?
 This year?
 NO Next year?
 YES

 If yes, what are the problems and what actions will be taken?
 (Enter explanation below, include additional pages if needed.)
 As the District comes out of stabilization, it is projecting a decrease from the 2007-2008 base of 418.04 credit FTES in 2008-2009.
-(This is related to Summer 2006 borrowing/Compton Instructional Services Agreement,) This decrease in FTES and the current outlook for the System Budget in 2008-2009 (No COLA, limited funding) will require the District to draw down on its Reserves.
-Additionally due to the late adoption of the State budget and the related delay in apportionment payments coupled with the deferal of payments projected at the beginning of the calendar year the District will face serious cashiflow issues.
-These cash flow issues will result in interfund borrowing and borrowing from the County Treashflow issues.
-These cash flow issues will result in interfund borrowing my from the County Treashgruer.
-The negative effect of this borrowing will be a significant drop in revenue generated from interest earned on cash.
+(This is related to Summer 2006 borrowing/Compton Instructional Services Agreement, This decrease in FTES and the current outlook for the System Budget in 2008-2009 (No COLA, limited funding) will require the District to draw down on its Reserves.
+Additionally due to the late adoption of the State budget and the related delay in apportionment payments coupled with the deferal of payments projected at the beginning of the calendar year the District will face serious cashflow issues.
+These cash flow issues will result in Interfund borrowing from the County Treasurer.
+The negative effect of this borrowing will be a significant drop in revenue generated from Interest earned on cash.
 In 2008-2009 the reduction of revenue will be approximately \$568,000 from 2007-2008 levels.